Written by Barry Cridland, Dip: CBHypno

 iv.
 Now repeat a more helpful statement such as “I am going to enjoy my ride”

-3. Manage your anxiety: If you feel yourself getting anxious before or during your ride one of the best ways that this can be managed is through breathing.
+If you feel yourself getting anxious before or during your ride one of the best ways that this can be managed is through breathing.
 Be aware of how your body is reacting to this feeling of anxiety, are you tensing up, breathing heavily and sweating?
 The fact is you cannot be calm or stressed at the same time, as this is physically impossible.
 The good news is we are able to control this rather than just accept it.
 Here is a great way to manage those pangs of anxiety.
 Take a deep breath in through your nose to fill your lungs and hold it for two seconds, exhale through your mouth in a slow and controlled manner, while saying the following in your mind, “I am a calm, relaxed horse rider”.
 Repeat this for 3-4mins and you will soon feel relaxed and back in control.
+If you are still struggling to battle anxiety even after using this tip, perhaps check out delta 8 gummies for anxiety or a similar product to suppress your symptoms.
+THC products help to calm the mind, which allows you to take on your challenges without feeling stressed!

 Combined these key skills are a starting point to grow your confidence and progress to be the horse rider you want to be.
 Not only will you become more confident and build motivation but your relationship with your horse will develop also.